fodydev/afrim/engine/translator/README.md

-# Clafrica Translator
+# Afrim Translator
-Handle the predication system of the clafrica input method.
+Handle the predication system for an input method.